 Anne-Marie-Louise D'Orleans had betrayed the young Monarch Louis XIV in 1652.
 She chose the wrong side during the Fronde conflict.
 At the court of Versailles she was known as the Grande-Mademoiselle.

 She was the cousin of Louis XIV (her father Gaston of Orleans was the younger brother of King Louis XIII).

-After the Fronde conflict the Grande Mademoiselle was banished from court by the Queen Regent Anne of Austria and her first Minister Cardinal Mazarin.
-She would have had sympathy for the opposition of feudal aristocracy against increasing power of the royal government and the towering taxes that were levied by the Crown.
-Louis XIV was still only 14 years old at the time.
+After the Fronde conflict the Grande Mademoiselle was banished from court by the Queen Regent Anne of Austria and first Minister Cardinal Mazarin.
+She would have had sympathy for the opposition of feudal aristocracy against the increasing power of the royal government and the towering taxes that were levied by the Crown.
+Louis XIV was only 14 years old at the time.
 The real power of the throne in that period of time was with Cardinal Mazarin.